 Flats and houses may only be used as one private dwelling house in the occupation of one household only.
 Properties must not be sub-divided into individual parts or rooms for letting purposes.
 This covenant will be strictly enforced.

 It is a legal requirement to notify the council, Lambeth, of multiple occupancy.

-A House in multiple occupation (HMO) is a house or flat which is occupied by three or more people who do not live as a single household (such as people in a family relationship) and where they share one or more basic amenities, such as a bathroom, toilet, or cooking facilities.
-Bed sitting accommodation and houses or flats occupied by sharers are examples of HMOs.
+A House in Multiple Occupation (HMO) is a house or flat which is occupied by three or more people who do not live as a single household (such as people in a family relationship) and where they share one or more basic amenities, such as a bathroom, toilet, or cooking facilities.
+Bedsits and houses or flats occupied by sharers are examples of HMOs.

 Houses and flats must not be let on short-terms agreements.
 Rentals and tenancies must be for a minimum period of six months.
 This is extremely important and forms a key part of the buildings insurance for flats.
 This is stated in paragraph 21 of Schedule D in the transfer for houses, and equally in the lease for the flats.